 While working on a series of posts about Find My iPhone, I realized that my iMac didn’t have a specific Computer Name attached to it.
 When in Find My iPhone, it would just show up as Unknown.
 I wasn’t sure how that happened, but I knew I wanted to have a proper name for it just so I could recognize it when looking for it on the local network or when sharing files and documents with it over AirDrop.

-The steps to set or change a Mac’s name are quick and easy, but I figured that if you already know how to do it, maybe this post will be a reminder for you to check that your Mac has indeed been give a name that makes sense to you.
-If not, I’ll show you how to do just that…
+The steps to set or change Mac’s name are quick and easy, but I figured that if you already know how to do it, maybe this post will be a reminder for you to check that your Mac has indeed been given a name that makes sense to you.
+If not, I’ll show you how to do just that.

 Change the name of your Mac

 These steps will work to change your Mac device name, no matter what Mac you are using (iMac, MacBook, MacBook Pro, Mac mini, etc.)

 1) Click the Apple icon () and choose System Settings.